CollabBoard-Team-Full-Stack-Development/CollabBoard-Full-Stack-Development-Commits-/README.md

 POST /api/auth/register
 ```

-Creates a new user account.
+Creates a new MongoDB user document.

+Passwords are hashed using bcrypt before being stored.

+---

 ## Login